layilin/SP23-33852/_annotations/all_books.md

 [plant] 3.6 myrtle-indolence.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.
 Rather than a traditional invocation of the muse, *The Sugar-Cane* begins with a muse who has been wandering and in love.
-Indeed, Grainger married Daniel Matthew Burt, a creole woman he met during his translatlantic voyage, soon after arriving in St. Christopher in 1759.
+Indeed, Grainger married Daniel Matthew Burt, whom he met during his transatlantic voyage to St. Kitts and who was the daughter of one of the most prominent planter families of the island, in 1759.
 Their daughter Louisa was born before he began composing the poem.

 [people] 3.8 Ascrean Poet.
 Hesiod (c.
 700 BCE), who was from the Greek village of Ascra in the Valley of the Muses on Mt.
 Helicon (the sacred Mount).
 Contemporary of Homer and known for the *Theogony* and *Works and Days*, which is considered to have influenced Virgil's *Georgics*.

 3.9 swain.
 A country or farm laborer, a shepherd.

 [people] 3.11 Maro.
-Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.
+Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Aeneid*, and the *Georgics*, a major influence on Grainger and other neo-georgic poets of the eighteenth century.

 [people] 3.12 Dyer.
 John Dyer (1699-1757), Welsh painter and poet, author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).